LoveChild 16: My Father’s Story

 This picture of him is taken from the family picture I included in the last post.
 I'd guess he's about 10 or 11.
 He looks very sombre, but that's how they all seem to look in formal pictures back then.

 But his eyes show he's thinking.
 Quiet, maybe, and well-behaved right now, but watchful.

 He told me his older brothers taught him to smoke “out behind the barn” when he was eight years old.

-The Shaw children, as well as their neighbours, would have gone to a one-room country school, either riding horseback or driving a buggy to get there.
+The Shaw children, as well as their neighbours, went to a one-room country school, either riding horseback or driving a buggy to get there.